csarrazi/CsaGuzzleBundle/src/Resources/doc/event_subscribers.md

                 my_subscriber: false # Note the use of the alias defined earlier in the service definition.
 ```

-When registering your own clients with the bundle, you can explicitly list all
+When registering your own clients with the bundle, all the subscribers are used by default.
+However, you can explicitly list
-enabled subscribers.
-The `subscribers` attribute takes a comma-delimited list of
+the enabled subscribers.
+The `subscribers` attribute takes a comma-delimited list of subscriber names.
+In that case any other
-subscriber names.
-In that case any other subscriber will be disabled for that
+subscriber will be disabled for that client:
-client:

 ```xml
 <service id="acme.client" class="%acme.client.class%">